zorun/kea-hook-runscript/README.md

 ## How to build

+To build the hook, you need Kea and Boost development headers, the `kea-msg-compiler` binary, and the Kea libraries.

+### Using a packaged version of Kea

-You first need to compile the hook.
-For this, you need Kea and Boost development headers installed: on Debian, the packages are `kea-dev` and `libboost-dev`.
+If you use a Kea package, make sure you have the appropriate development packages: on Debian, the packages are `kea-dev` and `libboost-dev`.

-To build, simply run:
+Then, to build the hook, simply run:

     $ make

-Some notes on Kea versions:

-- Kea 1.1 does not install all required headers (most notably `dhcpsrv/`), so you may need to build against Kea's source tree.
-- Kea 1.2 is missing a header file by mistake, so depending on your distribution, you may need to manually copy `option6_pdexclude.h` from the Kea git repository to `/usr/include/kea/dhcp/`.
-- Kea 1.3 to 1.5 should work out-of-the-box.
+When using ISC-provided packages hosted on Cloudsmith, it has been reported that the `kea-msg-compiler` binary may be missing (#15).
+In that case, build Kea from source as explained below, but only set `$KEA_MSG_COMPILER` (so that you still use the packaged headers and libraries of Kea).

+### Building Kea from source

 To build against a local Kea source tree, assumed to be in `~/kea`: